davidxmoody/davidxmoody.com/ideas.md

 - Tags
 - Change email on home page to use obfuscated email (or use separate contacts page)
 - Separate watch script for drafts
+- Custom 404 page, make it do JavaScript redirects to other pages when I specify a redirect slug in a post

 Full Material UI redesign: